Viterbi School of Engineering

 CSCI 522 Game Engine Development (4, Fa) The principles of developing game engines targeted at modern PC and game console hardware.

-CSCI 524 Networked Artificial Intelligence (3, FaSpSm) Networked game communication architectures, protocol development, architecting networked game AI clients/services.
+CSCI 524 Networked Artificial Intelligence (4) Networked game communication architectures, protocol development, architecting networked game AI clients/services.
 Character following, knowledge representation and reasoning, dynamic play strategies, search, learning, and planning.
 Recommended preparation: CSCI 420 or CSCI 580 or an equivalent course in graphics.

-CSCI 529ab Advanced Game Projects (4-3, FaSp) a: Team projects intended to address the multifaceted technical and creative challenges that are inherent to comprehensive game development.
+CSCI 529ab Advanced Game Projects (a: 4, FaSp; b: 2, FaSpSm) a: Team projects intended to address the multifaceted technical and creative challenges that are inherent to comprehensive game development.
 Recommended preparation: CSCI 522 or CTIN 488. b: This course provides students in various areas of game specialization the practice of design, iterative stage 2 prototyping and development of a refined game.

 CSCI 530 Security Systems (4, FaSp) Protecting computer networks and systems using cryptography, authentication, authorization, intrusion detection and response.
 Includes lab to provide practical experience working with such systems.
 Prerequisite: CSCI 402.